healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 *   Slow boiling time
 *   High energy consumption

-We bought the Elite Gourmet Electric Glass Kettle (EKT-602) for $25.43 on Amazon (at the time of writing), which was quite inexpensive compared to others on the market.
-Unfortunately, our first test run with the product was quite disappointing due to its slow boiling time.
-Hopefully the complete test will reveal some saving grace for this kettle.
+We bought the Elite Gourmet Electric Glass Kettle (EKT-602) for $23.10 on Amazon (at the time of writing), which was comparatively inexpensive.
+Unfortunately, on our first test run, the kettle disappointed with a slow boiling time.
+Read more to see if our complete test program revealed any saving grace for this kettle.

 On a side note, the version that we chose was the 1.7-liter glass carafe.
 However, there’s also a 1-liter version, a 1.7-liter BPA-free plastic carafe version, and a 1.8-liter stainless steel double-wall carafe version that may be more of your cup of tea.